mgamio/blog/about.markdown

 permalink: /about/
 ---

 I was born in Lima, Peru, where I studied for 5 years and obtained a degree in System Engineering.
 I have been working 20 years as a Software Engineer for several companies from different economic sectors such as Government, Financial, Industrial, Educative, Consulting, Retail, and Research.

-I have been using several technological tools such as Java, C, Cobol, C#, Visual Basic, PHP, and JScript, in operating systems such as Windows, Linux, Unix, and RISC 6000, in databases such as SQL Server, Oracle, MySQL, DB2, and Lotus Notes.
-My tasks have been related to Software Development, Stages of Analysis, Design, Testing, and Deployment.
+I have been programming in several languages such as Java, C, Cobol, C#, Visual Basic, PHP, Prolog, Python, PL/SQL and JScript.
+My tasks have been related to Software Development, stages of Analysis, Design, Testing, and Deployment.

 During 8 years, I worked as a System Analyst for the Bank Sector.
-Since 2014 I am working as a Software Engineer in a B2B company in Berlin, Germany.
+Since 2014, I am working as a Software Engineer in a B2B company in Berlin, Germany.

 This is my blog site to share my knowledge and experience.
 At the moment, I am passionate about the following things: